avireddy0/flow-envision/FIREBASE_SETUP.md

 # Firebase Setup Guide for Flow-Envision

 ## Prerequisites
-- Node.js and npm installed
+- Node.js (v16+) and npm installed
+- `git` available and authenticated to your GitHub account (if using GitHub integration)
-- Firebase CLI installed (`npm install -g firebase-tools`)
+- Firebase CLI installed (globally) or available via `npx` (`npm install -g firebase-tools` or use `npx firebase`)
-- A Firebase project created on [Firebase Console](https://console.firebase.google.com)
+- A Firebase project created on the Firebase Console: https://console.firebase.google.com

 ## Setup Steps